pandaaured/aured/content/about.md

+---
+title: About
+type: docs
+---
-I am a student studying Mathematics and Computer Science at [Carnegie Mellon University.](https://www.cmu.edu/).
+I am a student studying Mathematics and Computer Science at [Carnegie Mellon University](https://www.cmu.edu/).

 I have experience using C, Rust, SML, Python, Lean 4, LaTeX, Typst, HTML, CSS, and a variety of other languages.
 I am fondest of SML and Rust for programming things; Rust for its performance and ecosystem, SML for its elegant syntax and distinct